Inderxbt/Ethstorage-V1/README.md

 ---

-## 💡 Security Best Practice

-For maximum security, **destroy the VPS** once your participation is complete.

----

 ## ✅ Completion

 * After executing the above steps, you will be placed in the contribution queue.
 * Once your turn arrives, the tool will automatically process your contribution.
 * 🎉 Congratulations!
 You have successfully contributed to the **EthStorage V1 Trusted Setup Ceremony**.

----

-Would you like me to also create a **one-page quick reference (cheat sheet)** version of this, so participants don’t have to scroll through the full guide while setting up?